 Salicylates are compounds which occur naturally in the plants we consume — many fruit, vegetables, herbs and botanical extracts are rich sources, as are toothpaste and mouthwash, as are aspirin and other painkilling and cold/flu medication, which sometimes contain synthetically derived salicylate compounds.

-Salicylate intolerance or sensitivity is an under-recognised problem with an unknown number of sufferers.
-Symptoms mirror those of more conventional allergies, and include gastro symptoms, asthma / breathing difficulties, skin rashes, and neurological complaints.
+Salicylate intolerance or sensitivity is an under-recognised problem.
+Symptoms mirror those of more conventional allergies, and include gut symptoms, asthma / breathing difficulties, skin rashes, and neurological complaints.

-Avoiding salicylates is extremely difficult, and the low-salicylate diet restrictive.
-The guidance of a dietitian is required for anyone diagnosed with a salicylate sensitivity, or any woman following the Guaifenesin Protocol — a treatment of uncertain value for fibromyalgia, which requires salicylate avoidance.
+Avoiding salicylates is difficult, and the low-salicylate diet restrictive.
+The guidance of a dietitian is required for anyone diagnosed with a salicylate sensitivity, or any woman following the Guaifenesin Protocol — a treatment for fibromyalgia, which requires salicylate avoidance.

-Salicylate avoiders also struggle with cosmetics and skincare, for which information is difficult to come by.
-Fruit extracts and essential oils are likely to be high in salicylates.
+Regarding cosmetics and skincare, fruit extracts and essential oils are likely to be high in salicylates.
 Salicylate derivatives include methyl salicylate, sodium salicylate and calcium salicylate.
-Salicylic acid — also known as beta hydroxy acid (BHA) — is also a common troublesome ingredient, acting as an anti-acne agent, exfoliant, and anti-dandruff ingredient.
+Salicylic acid — also known as beta hydroxy acid (BHA) — is a common troublesome ingredient, acting as an anti-acne agent, exfoliant, and anti-dandruff ingredient.

 Seed butters and oils, and waxes, are generally safe — these include soybean oil, corn oil, wheatgerm oil, beeswax, shea butter, mango seed butter, candellia wax and cocoa butter.

-Here are a few companies offering specified low-salicylate / salicylate-free products.
+Here are a few brands offering specified low-salicylate / salicylate-free products.

 This brand offers a huge range of cosmetics, including moisturisers, sunscreen, make-up, body washes, hair care, toothpaste and much more.
 It’s salicylate free, as well as free from formaldehyde-releasing preservatives, SLS, fragrance, gluten, parabens and more.
-Find their website here.
-Many Cleure products are available through several Amazon sites worldwide.
+For international orders, see their website here.
+Many Cleure products are available through Amazon US.

 This is a lovely Austrian brand of salicylate-free products, which include face creams, lotions, cleansers and a shampoo, and which uses gentle sal-safe ingredients such as rice bran oil, shea butter, xanthan gum and glycerin.
 Learn more about them at their website here, and you can order a selection through Amazon UK.